Scilab-RL/Scilab-RL/README.md

 [comet]
    api_key=<your API key>
 ```

 To start the hyperparameter optimization start `experiment/train.py --multirun`.
 The `--multirun` flag starts the hyperparameter optimization mode.
+A problem with the comet.ml integration is that if a script raises an Error and stops, all parallel processes will be blocked and the error will not be output.
+Therefore, if you spot that all processes of the hyperopt are idle you should re-start the process without comet.ml (just remove the import in `train.py`) and try to reproduce and find the error by observing the console output.